Affordable Care Act (Form 1095-C)

 The ACA requires employers to send a tax form called the 1095-C to certain employees.

-The 1095-C will contain detailed information about health care that you had or were offered in 2016.
-You should receive a 1095-C if you were full time (worked an average of 30+ hours per week) or were enrolled in your employer's health insurance plan at any time during 2016.
+The 1095-C will contain detailed information about health care that you had or were offered during the prior year.
+You should receive a 1095-C if you were full time (worked an average of 30+ hours per week) or were enrolled in your employer's health insurance plan at any time during the prior year.

-The 1095-C will be distributed (if you meet the criteria above) on or before the deadline of March 2, 2017.
+The 1095-C will be distributed (if you meet the criteria above) on or before the deadline of March 2 of the following year.
 If you receive a 1095-C form, keep it for your records.
-Information from the 1095-C may be helpful when filing your 2016 tax return.
+Information from the 1095-C may be helpful when filing your income tax return.

 Keep in mind, Human Resources cannot provide tax advice.